soffan-group-20/assignment4-report/README.md

 - Optional (point 1): architecture is discussed.
 - Optional (point 2): software architecture is discussed.
-- Optional (point 3): tests are traced to requirements: This test is made to make sure requirement 2 works: https://github.com/TEAMMATES/teammates/blob/a75f084d37361f835fb600c730df5d1a5a2f722e/src/web/app/components/course-copy/course-copy.component.spec.ts
+- Optional (point 3): tests are traced to requirements.
 - Optional (point 4): the patch is clean.
 - Optional (point 5): considered for acceptance (passes all automated checks), at least the front end checks.
 Their E2E tests seem to fail for all PRs, but since these have nothing to do with our implementation we consider this PR to pass all automated checks.